 This will launch a property sheet dialog having a tree display on its left side.
 The tree display contains category nodes which, when clicked, expand to show a list of property pages that can be activated to control various options for the new graph.

-The Data category expands to show the four types of frequency response data sets you can add (Measurements, Filter Channels, Filtered Measurements, Measurement Groups and Target Curves).
+The Data category expands to show the five types of frequency response data sets you can add (Measurements, Filter Channels, Filtered Measurements, Measurement Groups and Target Curves).
 Selecting one of these subitems in the tree will cause an arrow icon to appear to its left, and the available data for that category will be shown in a property page on the right, with a checkbox for each one allowing persistent selection.
 Select the data you want to display.
 Pressing the Apply button will apply the changes without closing the property sheet, allowing experimentation with various settings.

 The Format category allows for controlling various aspects affecting graph appearance (General, Axes and All Traces).
 The General property page allows for specifying the graph title and an option to hide it, whether or not a legend will be displayed, and the legend's location if visible.
 The Axes property page allows the properties of the x axis and left and right y axes to be set.
 This includes whether or not the axis is autoscaled, and the limits if manual scaling is used.
 It is suggested to start out with autoscaling of the y axis, then pressing the Apply button to see the results.
 Then switch to manual scaling if needed and adjust axis limits as desired, pressing Apply to test the changes each time.
 Grid visibility should be set to Automatic except for unusual cases.
 The All Traces property sheet controls how traces as a whole for this graph are displayed.
 You can display magnitude only, phase only, both, or elect to specify this individually for each trace.
 You can enable or disable phase unwrapping for the phase traces.
 Phase unwrapping presents the phase vs. frequency as a continuous curve without discontinuities near ±180°.
 When done modifying the graph properties, click the OK button to close the graph property sheet.